More Britons interested in moving to New Zealand after Christchurch massacre

 The names of the 50 victims gunned down at Masjid Al Noor mosque and Linwood Mosque were read aloud by members of the Muslim community Interfaith Society, and free headscarves were given away.
 Local media also reported a heavy police presence.

 Survivor Farid Ahmed spoke at the service.
-His wife was murdered during the attacks, but he maintains that he loves and forgives the suspected attacker, Brenton Tarrant.
+His wife was murdered during the attacks, but he maintains that he loves and forgives the suspected attacker.

-"If our heart is full of love then peace will start from here," said Mr Ahmed.
+"If our heart is full of love then peace will start from here," said Ahmed.

 Speaking at Friday's service, she said: "The world has been stuck in a vicious cycle of extremism breeding extremism and it must end."